Joyastick/melee-pc-TagFighter/README.md

   state), then despawns after a few seconds or immediately if it's KO'd while out.
 - Ice Climbers bench/unbench Popo and Nana together.
+- **Point runs out of stocks**: the assist is promoted to point instead of ending the team's run.
+If the sole survivor has more than one stock left, pressing **D-Pad Down** (the same assist-call input) donates one of their own stocks to revive the eliminated teammate back in as the assist.

 ### Character assist moves